temporalio/documentation/docs-src/references/web-ui-environment-variables.md

 TLS allows the current server to transmit encrypted files to other URLs without having to reveal itself.
 Because of this, TLS operates a go-between server.

-This variable is needed to configure TLS and its related environmental variables.

 ## `TEMPORAL_CODEC_ENDPOINT`

 The endpoint for the [Codec Server](/concepts/what-is-a-codec-server), if configured.